 - Remove cover, add one cup of stock, stir well, cover and return to oven for 10 more minutes.

 - If making ahead, refrigerate overnight.
-To serve, bring to room temperature and reheat in a 325° F oven for about 20 minutes.
+To serve, bring to room temperature (stir in 2-3 Tbsp. of turkey drippings if you can) and reheat in a 325° F oven for about 20 minutes.

 Notes: For more details on this recipe in my blog click here.